marktsuchida/ssstr/README.md

-If you customize memory allocation, you are responsible for ensuring that compatible customizations are used throughout your program (or at least throughout a subsystem in which a given set of `ss8str` objects are passed around).
+If you customize memory allocation, you are responsible for ensuring that compatible customizations are used throughout your program (or at least throughout the subsystem within which a given set of `ss8str` objects are passed around).

 ### Customizing run-time assertions